QUESTIONS/ANSWERS FROM THE QUESTION FORUM

 CONTRACT.
 The word "contract" is only found in NIV translation of the Bible.
 There it refers to, what other versions call, a "hireling," or a "hired man."
 In that case, a contract is an agreement to pay for the services of the one that has been hired.
 In the Bible, this would be similar to a covenant, and would carry much the same meaning.

-I heard that there are 3 heavens is this right?
+I heard that there are 3 heavens

 This statement is based upon Paul's reference to "the third heaven" in 2 Corinthians 12:2.
 Nothing in Scripture states there are three heavens.
 Some Jewish teachers feel there are seven heavens.